tmpreston/docs-2/docs/api/controller.md

 ### delete

-Operation that deletes existing item
+Operation that deletes an existing item.

 Mapped to `DELETE "/:id"` endpoint